jcbk101/FSMachine/README.md

 ### Access to States

-In Defold, each script that utilizes the FSM should contain at minimum a `function init(self)` function.
+In Defold, each script that utilizes the FSM should contain at minimum a `function init(self, parent)` function.

 In this implementation, manual positioning of any moving objects that are altered by a State, should be handled in that State's `update()` function.